-- Demonstrate advanced writing proficiency appropriate for entry into competitive professional screenwriting and teleplay-writing careers.
+- Advanced writing proficiency appropriate for entry into competitive professional screenwriting and teleplay-writing careers.

-- Demonstrate critical thinking, research and analytical skills appropriate for accomplishing professional and personal goals.
+- Critical thinking, research and analytical skills appropriate for accomplishing professional and personal goals.

-- Demonstrate the practical communication and technical skills required for entry into a competitive professional field.
+- The practical communication and technical skills required for entry into a competitive professional field.

-- Demonstrate insight into and objective understanding of screen story structures when analyzing scripts or outlines, and the ability to offer positive, ethical solutions for story problems.
+- Insight into and objective understanding of screen story structures when analyzing scripts or outlines, and the ability to offer positive, ethical solutions for story problems.

-- Demonstrate understanding of the issues of cultural inclusiveness and diversity in creative work, along with a basic understanding of creative ownership law.
+- Understanding of the issues of cultural inclusiveness and diversity in creative work, along with a basic understanding of creative ownership law.